 I've seen amazing results and health improvement in my dog

-her diet from kibble/canned food to raw food.
-The raw food diet
+Shasta simply by switching her diet to raw food.
+The raw food diet strengthened her

-paints a dismal picture for the future of our pets: "The most common
+paints a dismal picture for the future of our pets who are fed nutrient poor and

 are woefully deficient in key nutrients, the long term effect of